 Can I get out of my non-compete clause?

-The 64,000 Dollar question, often quite literally, and a difficult question to answer with a yes or no. As ever, any decision made by the courts will depend on the individual circumstance of the case.
+The million-dollar question, sometimes even higher, and difficult to answer with a simple yes or no. As ever, any decision made by the courts will depend on the individual circumstance of the case.
 Generally, the option to break a non-compete covenant with an employer will revolve around the scope or the agreement and whether the agreement limits the future working opportunities of the employee.

 The idea that an employer must have legitimate and specific reasons for enforcing a non-compete clause is further highlighted in relation to the German Commerce Code.
 Should the employer insist on a broadly worded and unspecific non-compete agreement, it could be seen as simply attempting to remove this employee from the talent pool, therefore limiting their future employment opportunities.
 Once again, a non-compete agreement should be there to protect a business’ interest relating to specific knowledge and practises and not to simply remove the possibility of an employee working in the same industry again for a 24-month period.

 You may, of course, be reading the above and be thinking ‘This is quite subjective’ and you would be correct.
 As mentioned previously, the validity of a non-compete clause will depend pretty much entirely on the circumstances.
 An expert opinion on your specific scenario is a must and we at ZELLER & SEYFERT would love to the ones to provide it.